 LTD requires you to frequently share medical information with your provider to ensure that you maintain coverage eligibility.
 Most providers also require interested parties to apply for Social Security Disability benefits, assisting as necessary throughout the process.

-Lowry Insurance understands the peace of mind that short-term and long-term disability coverage provides.
+Lowry Insurance acknowledges the significance of having both short-term and long-term disability coverage for individuals.
 Our team of insurance professionals works with companies of all sizes, optimizing their team's benefits to achieve a reasonable cost while delivering dependable coverage.